-Unlike comparative adverbs in French, the superlative only has two levels of comparison: superior and inferior.
+Unlike comparative adjectives in French, the superlative only has two levels of comparison: superior and inferior.
 This is because the superlative is all about the extreme.

 Remember, you can’t be the absolute best at French grammar if you’re sharing the title.

-At risk of disappointing you again, there are irregularities in the superlative as well.
-However, forming regular French superlative sentences is very simple.
-Just place the superlative adverbs before the word.
+While there are irregular forms in the superlative as well, forming regular French superlative sentences is very simple.
+Just place the superlative adjectives before the word.